neha-kay/Kiko-plus/_posts/2015-06-02-couchsurfing-101-a-beginners-guide-on-couchsurfing-and-how-to-couchsurf.md

 ### What is Couchsurfing?

-Couchsurfing is a [website](couchsurfing.com){:target="_blank"} which allows you to connect with people in different cities and particiapte in cultural exchange for free by staying with them in their house, usually between 2-4 nights.
+Couchsurfing is a [website](couchsurfing.com){:target="_blank"} which allows you to connect with people in different cities and participate in cultural exchange for free by staying with them in their house, usually between 2-4 nights.

 Couchsurfing is perfect for people who are:
 * Open-minded